zriyansh/signoz.io/blog/2023-02-24-opentelemetry-nginx.md

 Now let's see how to build the nginx container image with the OpenTelemetry module.

-If you are interested in how to create a kubernetes cluster with a multipass and k3s, checkout this [blog post](https://qdnqn.com/deploying-k3s-with-multipass-and-cloud-init/).

 ## Building nginx with the OpenTelemetry module

 All the container images are located in `package/docker` directory.
 Let's inspect the nginx Dockerfile.